The Full-AAR project

 Schedule

-The project started in September 2021, and with the current funding, the project will last at least until the end of 2023.
-During the initial 1.5 years, we conducted tests on various technologies for indoor tracking and virtual audio.
-Simultaneously, we have been brainstorming with countless narrative ideas and writing scenes for the first demo experience.
+The project started in September 2021, and thanks to the current funding, will continue at least until summer 2025.
+During the initial two years, we have conducted tests on various technologies for indoor tracking and virtual audio, and built a prototype 6DoF AAR setup.
+Simultaneously, we have been brainstorming with countless narrative ideas and researching on narrative techniques characteristic to the medium.

 Team